wit0k/dw/README.md

 * --proxy-category: Specify new proxy category (Default: 'Malicious Sources/Malnets')
 * --proxy-vendors: Comma separated list of PROXY vendors used for URL category lookup and submission

+Ver.
+0.2.1:

+* Crawling for a hrefs shall be faster (the tool would flag as final href if the resource has known file extensions)